3DGenomes/METALoci/docs/tutorial.rst

     Example output for region chr19:41370000-45380000_200 in mm39 myeloid cells with ATAC-Seq.

-* The ``composite figure`` shows the results of the pipeline for a single region.
-The first plot is the ``Hi-C matrix``, with the region of interest highlighted.
-The second plot is the ``signal plot``, showing the distribution of the signal along the region.
+The ``composite figure`` shows the results of the pipeline for a single region.
+The following plots have been generated:

+* The first plot is the ``Hi-C matrix``, with the region of interest highlighted.
+* The second plot is the ``signal plot``, showing the distribution of the signal along the region.
 The signal plot has been highlighted according to significant ``metalocis`` --regions with a spatial  correlation of the signal-- found in the run.

 * The ``scatter plot`` represents a linear correlation between the signal of a bin (x axis) and the signal of its neighbours (y axis), where only the significant bins have a solid colour.
 The plot is divided into four different quadrants, according to the spatial autocorrelation of the signal: